WalletWasabi/WasabiDoc/docs/building-wasabi/HardwareWalletTestingGuide.md

 ## Step 2: Test

-### 1. Does Wasabi recognize your hardware wallet?
+### 1. Does Wasabi recognize Your hardware wallet?
-### 2. Does Wasabi load your hardware wallet?
+### 2. Does Wasabi load Your hardware wallet?
-### 3. Can you send transaction using Wasabi and your hardware wallet?
+### 3. Can You send transaction using Wasabi and Your hardware wallet?

 ## Step 3: Report Results